Massachusetts Institute of Technology: Early developments

 Two days after MIT was chartered, the first battle of the Civil War broke out.
 After a long delay through the war years, MIT's first classes were held in the Mercantile Building in Boston in 1865.
 The new institute was founded as part of the Morrill Land-Grant Colleges Act to fund institutions "to promote the liberal and practical education of the industrial classes" and was a land-grant school.
-In 1863 under the same act, the Commonwealth of Massachusetts founded the Massachusetts Agricultural College, which developed as the University of Massachusetts Amherst.
+In 1863, under the same act, the Commonwealth of Massachusetts founded the Massachusetts Agricultural College, which later developed into the University of Massachusetts Amherst.
 In 1866, the proceeds from land sales went toward new buildings in the Back Bay.